ory/kratos/docs/docs/install.md

 $ kratos help
 ```

-## Building from Source
+## Building from source

 If you wish to compile ORY Kratos yourself, you need to install and set up
-[Go 1.12+](https://golang.org/) and add `$GOPATH/bin` to your `$PATH`.
+[Go 1.12+](https://golang.org/) and add `$GOPATH/bin` to your path.

-The following commands will check out the latest release tag of ORY Kratos and
+The following commands will check out the latest release tag of ORY Kratos,
-compile it and set up flags so that `kratos version` works as expected.
+compile it, and set up flags so that `kratos version` works as expected.
 Please
-note that this will only work with a linux shell like bash or sh.
+note that this will only work with POSIX-compliant shells like `bash` or `sh`.

 ```shell
 $ go get -d -u github.com/ory/kratos